atechsnob/GAMADV-XTD/README.md

 You can download the current GAMADV-XTD release from the [GitHub Releases](https://github.com/taers232c/GAMADV-XTD/releases) page.
 Choose one of the following:

 * Single Executable Archive, Automatic, Linux/Mac OS/Google Cloud Shell
-  - Start a terminal session,
+  - Start a terminal session.
   - `bash <(curl -s -S -L https://git.io/vAAj9) [-l] [-d <Path>]`
   - `-l` - Update to latest version, do not create project or authorizations
   - `-d <Path>` - Installation Path, defaults to $HOME/bin